Aminu Abdullahi Shagali: Early life and education

 Shagali was born on 13 February 1980, the fifth child of Alhaji Abdullahi Shagali and also the fifth to Hajia Zulaihat Shagali.
 He attended Bako Zuntu Nursery and Primary School, Zaria (1986–1993), Federal Government College, Daura in Katsina State (1993–1999), and Kaduna State Polytechnic, Zaria (now Nuhu Bamalli Polytechnic) where he sat for the Interim Joint Matriculation Board examination in 2000.

-Shagali studied Political Science at Usmanu Danfodiyo University, Sokoto, and completed a master's degree in public administration at Ahmadu Bello University Zaria in 2008.
-He also obtained another master degree in disaster risk management and administration.
-He was a successful business man before joining politics in 2010.
+Shagali studied political science at Usmanu Danfodiyo University, Sokoto, and completed a master's degree in public administration at Ahmadu Bello University Zaria in 2008.
+He also obtained another master's degree in disaster risk management and administration.
 He obtained a doctoral degree (PhD) in rural development at the University of Bakhtalruda, Sudan.

-Another Master of philosophy was obtained from public Administration in 2019,from Ahmadu Bello University.
-He bagged PhD in Public Administration Department in Ahmadu Bello University Zaria, after conducting an investigative research on Kaduna state legislative affairs.
+Another Master of philosophy was obtained from public Administration in 2019, from Ahmadu Bello University.
+He bagged PhD in Public Administration Department in Ahmadu Bello University Zaria, after conducting investigative research on Kaduna state legislative affairs.